Pet Insurance

 What is the Best Pet Insurance for Older Dogs?

-All pets, regardless of age, need routine health care coverage to help pay for regular veterinary visits and individual treatment plans to keep them healthy, pain-free and allow for a high- quality life.
-It is important that you also chose a veterinarian to work with that makes you feel comfortable.
+All pets, regardless of age, need routine health care coverage to help pay for regular veterinary visits and individual treatment plans to keep them healthy, pain-free, and allow for a high-quality life.
+It is important that you also choose a veterinarian to work with that makes you feel comfortable.

-Senior dogs may be prone to an array of health issues from periodontal disease, cataracts, hip dysplasia, glaucoma, and cancer.
-Your senior pet will have changes in their immune system, and they’ll have a harder time combatting common diseases.
+Senior dogs may be prone to an array of health issues, from periodontal disease, cataracts, hip dysplasia, glaucoma, and cancer.
+Your senior pet will have changes in its immune system and have a harder time combatting common diseases.
+As your pet ages, they may also be more prone to gaining weight as their metabolism slows down.
+Gaining excessive weight can cause other health issues in older age, such as osteoarthritis – so managing diet and consulting with a veterinarian about healthy body condition is crucial for older dogs.
+Overweight dogs have even been shown to have shorter lifespans.

 How does it work?

-Your senior dog may have an illness or injury, and you’ll need to work together with your veterinarian to make sure that he gets the right care.
+Your senior dog may have an illness or injury, and you’ll need to work with your veterinarian to ensure he gets the right care.
 Whatever you decide to do, it’s important to understand that older dogs’ pet insurance ensures hospice care until the very end.
+In fact, most pet insurance will even cover the cost of end-of-life care and costs associated with the passing of your beloved pet.

 Senior pups face numerous physical challenges combined with age-related health conditions like kidney failure, dementia, cancer, and hearing loss.
+Most pet parents opt to enroll in a pet insurance plan to prepare for veterinary emergencies.
 When shopping for senior pet insurance, you’ll need to keep some considerations in mind.
 Here’s the take on what to look for when purchasing senior pet insurance.

-How is it Different Than Insurance for Younger Dogs?
+How is it Different from Insurance for Younger Dogs?

 Older pets are more expensive than pups to care for, and even if you haven’t purchased pet insurance for your senior pet yet, it’s important to do so for the future.
 There cannot be enough said about the importance of purchasing pet insurance early on to cover all conditions with no pre-existing conditions left out.

-With Odie Pet Insurance, enrollees have an array of options for accident, illness, and wellness plans for cats and dogs, as well as 3 additional supplemental plans that you can add to your plans.
-Best of all, Odie offers the shortest waiting time before claims are approved, and your policy goes into effect.
+With Odie Pet Insurance, enrollees have an array of options for accident, illness, and wellness plans for cats and dogs, as well as 3 additional supplemental plans that you can add to your policies.
+Best of all, Odie offers the shortest waiting time before claims are approved and your policy goes into effect.

 Shortest Waiting Period